 “‘steel on water frozen calm’: the poetry of hockey in Richard Harrison’s Hero of the Play.”
 Writing the Body in Motion.
 Eds.
 Angie Abdou and Jamie Dopp.
-Athabasca University Press, 2018.
-In press.*
+Athabasca University Press, 2018.*

 “La force d’y croire: The Literary Battles of Georges Laraque.”
 The Same, but Different: Hockey in Quebec.
 Eds.
 Andrew Holman and Jason Blake.
 Montreal: McGill-Queen’s University Press, 2017.
 209-236.

 “Publish (Openly) or Perish: reinventing academic publishing in the wake of the University’s collapse.”
 Alternative Futures to What We Now Call Publishing.
 Edmonton: Book Publishers Association of Alberta.
 June 2012.